april-knights/Government/Legislation/Mediation Act.md

 ### Section II - Selection Criteria for Committee Members

-1. Committee Members must not have been a part of any mediation as either Accused or Notifier in the past twelve (12) months.
+1. Committee Members must not have been a part of any mediation as an Accused in the past twelve (12) months.
-2. Committee Members must commit to being fully impartial, and be able to recognise when they may be biassed.
+2. Committee Members must commit to being fully impartial, and be able to recognise when they may be biased.
 In the case of personal bias, they must be willing to hand over mediation duties to another member on the Committee.
-3. Committee Members must have been active within the April Knights during the last twelve (12) months, including the preceding campaign.
+3. Committee Members must have been active within the April Knights during the last twelve (12) months, including participation in at least one Reddit or April Knights event as a Knight.
 4. To ensure this Act upholds the intention of reducing Grandmaster and Upper Council member involvement in minor conflict, these Officers must not currently occupy a seat on the Upper Council.
 The exception to this rule is one (1) Advisor may be permitted to be a member of the Moderation Committee if more than one Advisor resides on the Upper Council.
 5. Committee Members must willingly accept the nomination.